 - Start IntelliJ IDEA and open the tool_window project saved into the code_samples/tool_window directory.

-- Ensure that the project settings are valid for your environment.
+- Ensure that the project settings are valid for the environment.
 If necessary, modify the project settings.
-To view or modify the project settings, you can open the Project Structure dialog.
+To view or modify the project settings, open the Project Structure dialog.

 - Run the plugin by choosing the Run | Run on the main menu.
 If necessary, change the Run/Debug Configurations.